 Personal papers, as well as any archival materials in the library's collection, are non-circulating, and may not be removed from the college archives.
 Preservation rules of use are available for all users of the college archives and special collections.

 Use Policy: Photographs housed in the St. John's College Archives of Greenfield Library may be protected by copyright law.
 Permission to publish must be obtained from the copyright holder.
 The granting of permission to publish by Greenfield Library does not absolve users of these photographs from securing permission from copyright owners, or from payment of additional fees as the owners may require if the College does not own copyright, or if the materials are not in the public domain.
 Applicants/users assume all responsibility for questions of copyright and invasion of privacy that may arise from copying, and from the use of responsibility for questions of copyright and invasion of privacy that may arise from copying, and from the use made of the reproduction.
 All users requesting reproduction of photographs must indicate how the image will be used.
-A fee may be charge for commercial, non-scholarly use.
+A fee may be charged for commercial, non-scholarly use.